You Only Live Twice (1967) - Review

 Plot

 SPECTRE hijacks American and Soviet spacecraft to provoke war between the superpowers, sending Bond to Japan to uncover the operation.
-The volcano lair climax is the film's most spectacular achievement, a demonstration of large-scale action filmmaking of such complete production design ambition that it remains one of the most visually extraordinary sequences in Bond history.
-Donald Pleasence's fully revealed Blofeld makes his debut as the franchise's ultimate villain, establishing the character's visual identity with a completeness that defined the archetype of the bald, scar-faced megalomaniac ever since.
+The volcanic lair climax is one of the film's most spectacular set pieces, an achievement of production design ambition that remains one of the most visually impressive sequences in Bond history.
+Donald Pleasence's fully revealed Blofeld makes his debut as one of the franchise's defining villains, establishing the character's visual identity with a completeness that fixed the archetype of the bald, scar-faced megalomaniac ever since.
+The Japanese setting is used with a visual specificity and a cultural curiosity that gives the film a distinctive identity within the franchise's early entries, even if the plot's treatment of Japanese culture is of its era.

 Characters

-Connery plays Bond with his characteristic physical authority and casual menace, though his evident fatigue with the role gives some passages a perfunctory quality the franchise's finest entries do not share.
-Donald Pleasence's Blofeld is the franchise's most visually iconic villain, a character of genuine theatrical menace whose white cat and facial scar established the visual vocabulary of the megalomaniacal villain for decades of subsequent cinema.
+Connery plays Bond with his characteristic authority, though his evident fatigue with the role gives some passages a perfunctory quality the franchise's strongest entries do not share.
+Donald Pleasence's Blofeld is one of the franchise's most visually iconic villains, a character of theatrical menace whose white cat and facial scar fixed the visual vocabulary of the megalomaniacal villain for decades of subsequent cinema.
+Akiko Wakabayashi's Aki is one of the film's most engaging Bond girls, a Japanese intelligence operative of capability and warmth whose death mid-film is among the Connery era's most unexpectedly affecting moments.
+Tetsūō Tanba's Tiger Tanaka is one of the franchise's strongest ally characters, a man of authority and wit whose scenes with Connery give the film some of its most enjoyable texture.

 Tone